Rome: An Artistic City Full of History

 Good to know: There is a strict dress code to enter the church!
 Make sure you wear clothing that will cover your shoulders and knees.
 Men cannot wear shorts, they must wear long pants.

 Tip: Climb up the dome to get an amazing view of St. Peter’s Square!
 There are two parts to this “climb”.
 You can take the elevator or walk up the stairs to get to the roof of the basilica.
 To get to the actual dome, there is a set of spiral stairs that will take you there.

 It’s time to show off your culinary skills!

 If you love food then you should take a cooking class in Rome.
 Taking a cooking class in a foreign country is the best way to learn about the cuisine.
 Showing interest in Italian cooking can also mean that you appreciate its culture.

-This might probably be one of the best food you will have in Rome because you made it yourself with your own hands.
+This may just end up being some of the best food you have in Rome because you made it yourself with your own hands.
 The experience of learning how to cook an authentic Italian meal will make the food taste better.
 And if you’re not a great cook, don’t worry because you’ll learn from professional local Italian chefs!

 Make a wish!

 This beautiful Baroque fountain attracts many tourists every year.
 There is a legend that if you throw a coin with your right hand over your left shoulder and your back facing the fountain then you will return to Rome in the future.

 It is estimated that about €3,000 is thrown into the fountain each day.
 The money is donated to an organization called Cáritas which help subsidize a supermarket for individuals in need.

 Tip: Go at night!
 The fountain lights up and it will not be as crowded as during the day.